perintyler/MySampler/README.md

 ![Build & Test](https://github.com/perintyler/Piano960/actions/workflows/tests.yml/badge.svg)

-Piano960 is a cross platform audio plugin: a virtual keyboard instrument where every key plays a different, random sound.
-Each of these samples is transposed to match the pitch of the key it's assigned to.
+Piano960 is a cross platform audio plugin: a virtual keyboard where every key plays a different, random audio clip.
+Each of these audio clips is pitch shifted to match the frequency of the note for the corresponding key.

 ![plugin demo GIF](Assets/readme/demo.gif "Piano960 Plugin Demo")